Black Hole Superradiance in Dynamical Chern-Simons Gravity: Properties of the Superradiant Instability in dCS Gravity

+Now we may consider the effects of this solution.
 The first question one may look to answer is which of these terms dominates the growth of the ultralight scalar.
 The larger $\ell$ is, the smaller the frequency $\omega_{\ell}$, and thus, the slower the mode will grow.
 Therefore, the dominant contributions come from the most rapidly growing modes, which have the largest frequencies and thus the smallest $\ell$s.
-The fastest growing mode in $\varphi_0$ is simply the $\ell=1$ one, just as in the GR case.
-The fastest growing mode in $\delta \varphi$ is given by the $\ell=1$ mode of $\delta \varphi_\ell$ ($\delta\varphi_{\ell+2}$ is always subdominant) and the $\ell=3$ mode of $\delta \varphi_{\ell-2}$.
-This can be seen in Fig.~\ref{fig:wl1l3dCS}, which shows the Im$(\omega)$ as a function of $\mu M$ for various values of dimensionless spin parameter $\chi = a/M$, and for the $\ell$th mode (solid line), $(\ell+2)$th mode (dot-dashed line) and the $(\ell-2)$th mode (dotted line), when $\ell=1$ (left panel) and $\ell=3$ (right panel).
-When $\ell=1$ (left panel), the dominant contribution is given by the $\ell$th mode, since the $\ell+2$ mode is suppressed.
-When $\ell=3$ (right panel), the dominant contribution is given by the $(\ell-2)$th mode, since the other two are suppressed.
-Therefore, in general, the $(\ell-2)$th mode will dominate, except when it is not present in the spectrum (ie.~when $\ell=1$ or $\ell=2$).
+The fastest growing mode, as in GR, is $\ell=1$.
+Below in Figure 2, we show the comparison between the $\ell =1,$ $\ell=2$ and $\ell=3$ frequencies.
+From the figure, we see that the $\ell=1$ frequency is indeed dominant, and thus the higher-$\ell$ contributions will largely be suppressed.

-Another question one may wish to ask is whether the angular spectrum is modified in dCS gravity.
-Because we know that the dCS contribution excites additional modes (i.e.~the $P_{\ell\pm 2}^m(\cos\theta)$ as well as $P_\ell^m(\cos\theta)$), we expect the angular spectrum to change.
+Another question one may wish to ask is whether the angular profile of the scalar cloud is modified in dCS gravity.
+Although the dCS effects are perturbative, we do expect there to be a small impact on the angular behavior of the cloud.
 The traditional behavior of the superradiant instability in GR leads to two clouds emanating from the equator of the black hole in analogy to the p-orbital of an electron.
-In Figure \ref{fig:l1l3dCS}, we show the angular dependence of $\varphi_0$ and $\delta \varphi$ evaluated in the buffer zone (Eq.~\eqref{phi0far} and Eq.~\eqref{phifar} respectively) for the $l=1$ and $l=3$ modes.
+In Figure \ref{fig:l1l3dCS}, the left-hand panel shows the angular dependence of $|\varphi_0|$ and $|\delta \varphi|$ evaluated in the buffer zone (Eq.~\eqref{phi0far} and Eq.~\eqref{phifar} respectively) for the dominant $\ell=1$ mode